 Although tempted to tag along, I thought that 6 people in their small cabin (with just one bathroom!) might be a bit too cozy for me, so I stayed home and looked forward to a few uninterrupted days of baking, photographing, and watching the MLB All-Star Game.
 (In case you’re new around here, I’m a huge baseball fan!)

 To surprise everyone when they returned home from the cabin, I decided to make healthy breakfast treats for them to enjoy.
-I pulled out my mixing bowls and whole wheat flour from the pantry shelves and started whisking together ingredients.
+I pulled out my mixing bowls, rummaged around the pantry shelves, and started whisking together ingredients.
 But when I went to put the carton of a dozen eggs, sans the one I had just cracked into the bowl, back in the fridge…

 They fell onto the ground and cracked into one gooey, golden yellow mess.
 Turns out the fridge was way fuller than the pantry, and I had a much harder time finding space for my perishable ingredients in there!